Enneagram Type Seven

 - Recognize your impulsiveness, and get in the habit of observing your impulses rather than giving in to them.
 This means letting most of your impulses pass and becoming a better judge of which ones are worth acting on.
 The more you can resist acting out your impulses, the more you will be able to focus on what is really good for you.

 - Learn to listen to other people.
 They are often interesting, and you may learn things that will open new doors for you.
-Also learn to appreciate silence and solitude: you do not have to distract yourself (and protect yourself from anxiety) with constant noise from music or television.
+Also learn to appreciate silence and solitude: you do not have to distract yourself (and protect yourself from anxiety) with constant noise from the television or the stereo.
 By learning to live with less external stimulation, you will learn to trust yourself.
 You will be happier than you expect because you will be satisfied with whatever you do, even if it is less than you have been doing.

 - You do not have to have everything this very moment.
 That tempting new acquisition will most likely still be available tomorrow (this is certainly true of food, alcohol, and other common gratifications—that ice cream cone, for instance).
 Most good opportunities will come back again—and you will be in a better position to discern which opportunities really are best for you.